konovod/scoro/README.md

 Works by recursively unrolling AST tree to one state machine

-It will be impossible without
+This would be impossible without

   - Idea: https://gamedev.ru/flame/forum/?id=238878&page=35&m=5849512#m510